MWatty/hike_ireland/README.md

 ![Add Hike Page](https://github.com/MWatty/hike_ireland/blob/main/static/assets/website%20screenshots/Add%20Hike%20.png "Add Hike Page")

 ### Further Testing

+* The Website was tested on Google Chrome, Firefox, Opera Microsoft Edge and Safari browsers.
+* A large amount of testing was done to ensure that all pages were linking correctly.
+* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 #### Devices

+Tested the game functionality on the devices listed below:

+* Mac Book Pro
+* iPhone 11
+* Honor 10
+* Lenovo Laptop (Windows 10)

 #### Issues identified during testing

-* Hiking logo in navbar too close to the top in on smaller devices increased margin on top to rectify issue.

-* Label on search bar not fitting screen below 320px created media query to remove label
+* Label / Placeholder on the search bar was not fitting on screens below 320px created media query to remove label/placeholder.

+*

 ### Features Tested